The Cavalier Daily

 “It’s a little bit hard to plan, obviously, because you don’t know what [policies are] going to be translated from the campaign to governing,” Ryan said.
 “What we are trying to do is assess the likelihood and the mechanisms by which [the anticipated changes] would occur … so thinking about what can be done by executive order, what requires congressional approval [and] what would happen in the regulatory sphere, and then thinking about how [we can] either prepare or respond.”

 Ryan also confirmed the timeline for the review of events surrounding the May 4 police clearing of a pro-Palestine encampment on Grounds, having previously informed the Senate at their Oct.
 18 meeting that a review would be conducted but not providing further details.
-Friday, he said that findings will be presented to the Board of Visitors during their December meeting and that results of the review would be shared with the Faculty Senate shortly thereafter.
+He said that the review will be a topic of discussion for the Board of Visitors during their December meeting.

 Ryan also invited faculty feedback on a statement by the Committee on Institutional Statements which recommends that the University should not weigh in on political or social issues unrelated to the mission or the values of the school.
 He referenced principles from the Kalven Report, a foundational document from 1967 that laid out guidelines on when a university should make political pronouncements.